szq/TCTApp/README.md

 # TCTApp
-An mobile app for TCT Challenge
+A mobile app for TCT Challenge